-Among the natural phenomena that cause emergencies to highlight are mainly storms, tsunamis, volcanic eruptions and Harmful Algal Blooms (HABs), among others.
-Regarding the anthropogenic incidents that cause emergency situations, it is worth highlighting oil spills, pollution, radioactivity, navigation incidents, and others.
-To phase these phenomena or incidents, the 1982 United Nations convention agreed in the so-called Law of the Sea the obligation to protect and preserve the marine environment among the signatory countries of the agreement.
+Among the natural phenomena that cause emergencies, the storms, tsunamis, and Harmful Algal Blooms (HABs) are probably the most obvious, but others, like marine heat waves and volcanic eruptions can also be catastrophic.
+Regarding the anthropogenic incidents that cause emergency situations, it is worth highlighting oil and gas spills, chemical pollution, radioactivity, navigation incidents, and others.
+To provide a legal framework to answer these phenomena or incidents, the 1982 United Nations convention agreed in the so-called Law of the Sea the obligation to protect and preserve the marine environment among the signatory countries of the agreement.
 These countries have the shared responsibility to respond effectively in a timely manner to any phenomenon or incident, in addition to providing continuous surveillance by having the necessary equipment, along with qualified personnel as and when needed both in territorial and international waters.

 Nowadays, emergency situations at sea are initially responded to by the affected country, which, in turn, usually has an institution/agency or consortium of institutions responsible for giving the response.
 These responses are defined by the nature of the event/incident.
-In addition to the direct response to the emergency, a quick and continuous monitoring during and after the event is clearly necessary.
+In addition to the direct response to the emergency, a quick and continuous monitoring during and after the event is always necessary.
 This monitoring can help in decision-making for response management, as well as in monitoring the effects caused by both the emergency and the response decided by the institutions in charge.
 In recent years, MAS fleets have come to help in that type of monitoring, generating very good prospects in collaboration with the agencies responsible for actions in cases of emergency.
 In addition, the autonomous vehicles, given their peculiarity of being operated remotely, would favour the total safety of the people who operate them during monitoring in those areas where hazardous emergencies derived from volcanological phenomena, contamination by oil, radioactivity or gases, could cause problems to the people involved in observing the phenomenon or incident.